guardian/editorial-emails/README.md

     [here](https://www.emailonacid.com/blog/article/email-development/a-fluid-hybrid-design-primer/)).
     Essentially, you use nested tables with `width: 100%` and `max-width: 100px` (e.g.).
 Note, a hack is required for Outlook.

+To help stick to these, specific typings have been added to constrain CSS property use - for example `tableCSS`, which differs from `tdCSS` and so on.
+See the `css.ts` file for all available here.

 Useful reading: